Nashville Municipal Auditorium

 The Nashville Municipal Auditorium is an indoor sports and concert venue in Nashville, Tennessee.
 It opened October 7, 1962 with both an arena and exhibition hall.
 The former exhibition hall has been permanent home to the Musicians Hall of Fame and Museum since 2013.

-Nashville Municipal Auditorium was previously home to various teams, most notably the Belmont Bruins of the National Collegiate Athletic Association from 2001 to 2003.
+Nashville Municipal Auditorium has been home to the Nashville Kats of Arena Football One since 2024.
+It was previously home to various teams, most notably the Belmont Bruins of the National Collegiate Athletic Association from 2001 to 2003.

 The venue has hosted major events including the CMA Awards (1967), Volunteer Jam (1976–1985), WrestleWar (1989), No Holds Barred: The Match/The Movie (1989), Starrcade (1994–1996), In Your House (1995), U.S. Figure Skating Championships (1997), SuperBrawl (2001).
 Slammiversary (2007), Lockdown (2012), CMT Music Awards (2022) and Ric Flair's Last Match (2022).

 History

 Construction

 Designed by Marr & Holman and constructed by Nashville Bridge Company in 1962 at a cost of $5 million, the venue was the first public assembly hall in the Mid South with air conditioning.

 The venue was built on the site of Bijou Amusement Company’s former Bijou Theatre as part of an urban renewal plan.
 Bijou Theatre was frequented by African American audiences prior to desegregation.

 The structure contains a 306-foot diameter bowl with a spherically curved, clear-span roof.
 Within the facility is an underground exhibition hall and an arena with two tiers of spectator stands.